fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export_dashboard_mail.md

 ---
 title: Exporting Dashboards in mail body | FusionCharts
-description: This article shows you how to export as stream.
+description: This article shows you how to export as a stream.
 heading: Export a dashboard in the body of an email
 ---